Jack-Nesta/Week2-Assignment/README.md

 v1
 ## Short Description
 This app calculates the day you were born after you enter details on the century, year, month and day your born.
 It then looks up what your given name would have been had you been born in Ghana
+## Features
+Thefeatures are as follows:
+* Enter century of birth.
+* Enter year of birth.
+* Enter month of birth.
+* Enter date of birth.
+* Enter Gender.
+* The results are your Ghanaian Akan name.
 ## Known Bugs
 It might output some details if you enter some of the information wrong, while every effort has been made to ensure the user is aware of the data that he or she is entering on the form
 ## Software used
 * HTML
 * Boostrap
 * Javascript
+## Github Page
+You can view the code at https://github.com/Jack-Nesta/Week2-Assignment
 ## Licence
 MIT License